CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 Need help to communicate your strengths?

-A Perfect Career understand just how important your next career move is and recognise the difficulties people experience in writing a CV or Resume.
+We understand just how important your next career move is and recognise the difficulties people experience in writing a compelling Resume.

-While there is no single route to success when writing your CV or Resume, the following advice sets out some of the key issues which will ensure you present a document with a difference!
+While there is no single route to success when writing your Resume, the following advice sets out some of the key issues which will ensure you present a document with a difference!

 Presentation